swcarpentry/python-novice-gapminder/episodes/02-variables.md

 *   Python thinks that upper- and lower-case letters are different, so `Name` and `name` are different variables.
-*   Again,
-    there are conventions around using upper-case letters at the start of variable names so we will use lower-case letters for now.
+*   There are conventions for using upper-case letters at the start of variable names so we will use lower-case letters for now.

 ## Use meaningful variable names.